dg904/Shared-memory-chat-systems/README.md

-# 💬 Shared Memory Chat
+# 💬 Shared Memory Chat System

 A simple terminal-based chat application built in C using **shared memory**, **semaphores**, and **signals** for inter-process communication (IPC).
 Multiple clients can connect to a single server and chat in real time — all without using sockets or networking.